ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 type RawParameters = Partial<Parameters>;
 ```

 In fact, this approach has been used by us on my last project.
-We have relied on two questions for this approach:
+We have relied on three questions for this approach:

 1. What if the data we rely upon is missing?
 2. What if the data received is not in the format we assumed?
+3. If the data can be optional, what is the default value that is used instead?

-Explicitly dealing with both situations in a consistent manner has helped us avoid many unpleasant surprises way before the applications went into production.
-Additinally, all the logic for dealing with this uncertainty was in one place and was easy to understand and look for.
+Explicitly dealing with these situations has helped us avoid many surprises way before the applications went into production.
+Additinally, all the logic naturally appeared in one place and was easy to look for and understand.

 _Pros:_

-- we have therefore all the niceness of the sequential solution in our logic
+- all the logic for dealing with uncertain data is in one place
+- the uncertainty is explicitly dealt with upfront
-- we treat all the data the same way
+- all the input data is dealt with in a consistent way

 _Cons:_

-- there is a small overhead connected with verifying that the input data fulfills all the necessary assumptions we have.
-I'd argue that we usually would verify the values regardless, somewhere later in the business logic.
+- there is a runtime overhead for verifying that the input data fulfills all the assumptions
+- more upfront thinking required

 ## Additional thoughts